indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_config_concepts.rst

 Python Distributions Provide Python
 ===================================

-The :ref:`config_type_python_distribution` Starlark
+The :py:class:`PythonDistribution` Starlark type defines a Python distribution.
-type defines a Python distribution.
 A Python distribution is an entity which contains a Python interpreter, Python standard library, and which PyOxidizer knows how to consume and integrate into a new binary.

-``PythonDistribution`` instances are arguably the most important type in configuration files because without them you can't perform Python packaging actions or construct binaries with Python embedded.
+:py:class:`PythonDistribution` instances are arguably the most important type in configuration files because without them you can't perform Python packaging actions or construct binaries with Python embedded.

-Instances of ``PythonDistribution`` are typically constructed from :ref:`default_python_distribution() <config_default_python_distribution>` and are registered as their own target, since multiple targets may want to reference the distribution instance:
+Instances of :py:class:`PythonDistribution` are typically constructed from :py:func:`default_python_distribution` and are registered as their own target, since multiple targets may want to reference the distribution instance:

 .. code-block:: python